 - The piece is partially or fully plagiarized.

-- The piece reduces women to body parts, objects, or in another way dehumanizes women.
+- The piece reduces people from marginalized genders or races to body parts, objects, or in another way dehumanizes them.

 - The piece’s main focus is sexual attraction or exploitation.

 - The piece is erotica or is sexually explicit.

 - The piece sexualizes a child.
 This means anyone under 18 years old, no matter what.

 - The piece glorifies or sexualizes violence against marginalized genders.

 - The piece mentions or implies molestation, sexual assault, or r*pe

 - There is NO wiggle room on this.
 Our editor is a survivor and will not subject themself to the pain of reading this.